atsign-foundation/at_libraries/packages/at_onboarding_cli/README.md

     2) Onboarding (Activation)\
     3) activate_cli\
     4) register_cli

-### Setting valid preferences:
-   1) isLocalStorageRequired needs to be set to true as AtClient now needs a local secondary in order to work(for authentication only).
-   2) As a result of Step 1, one also needs to provide commitLogPath and hiveStoragePath(for authentication only).
-   3) One must set the namespace variable to match the name of their app.
-   4) atKeysFile path should contain the file name.
-   5) downloadPath should only contain name of the directory where the .atKeysFile is expected to be generated.

 - Set `AtOnboardingPreference` to your preferred settings.
 These preferences will be used to configure the `AtOnboardingService`.